 In the example below, you can say who is requesting files, and add a description.
 But that’s about it.

-In contrast, specialised file upload page software allows you to create a form like this:
+In contrast, specialised file upload page software allows you to create a file request like this:

 Using this upload page, you can: